 Why?
 Research gives firms an evidence-based foundation on which to build a solid strategy — including data-driven brand positioning and messaging.

-By conducting research, you know that you are on the right track — and that certainty can save you a lot of pain and effort down the line.
-Brand research can give you solid answers to questions you were guessing at before: for instance, the differentiators that matter most to your clients or the services they would most like to see you offer.
+By conducting research, you equip yourself with evidence so you know that you are on the right track.
+And that certainty can save you a lot of pain and effort down the line.
+Brand research can give you solid answers to questions you were guessing at before—for instance, what differentiators matter most to your clients or which services they would most like to see you offer.

 There is another major benefit that many firms overlook.
-In the absence of solid data everyone feels free to have an opinion.
-If all your leadership isn’t in complete agreement about the direction your firm should take, research can provide objective guidance and help get everyone in alignment.
-When facts replace opinion, it’s easier to gain consensus.
+In the absence of solid data, everyone feels free to have an opinion.
+If your leadership team isn’t in complete agreement about the direction your firm should take, research can provide objective guidance and get everyone in alignment.
+When facts replace opinion it’s easier to achieve a consensus.

 When Should You Use Brand Research?

 There are a number of junctures at which a firm would be well advised to conduct brand research.
-Here are some of the most common examples.
+Here are ten common examples of situations when brand research can provide powerful insights.

 Top 10 Examples of Brand Research Scenarios

-• When professionals don’t know how to describe the firm
+- When your professionals don’t know how to describe your firm

 But research isn’t just for moments of big, disruptive change.
 You may simply find that you have outgrown your old brand.
 What once differentiated you no longer embodies the value that you provide to clients.
 This will happen many times in the life of most firms, and research helps you rebrand to communicate who you really are today.